top of page

 Honors College Students

 We love to support honors college students in doing a thesis as part of the TIDES Lab.
 If you are interested in potentially doing a thesis in the lab, you must first work in the lab as a research assistant for at least 1 year (3 terms).
 After a year, you and Dr. Lawrence can determine whether or not the TIDES Lab is a good fit for your honors thesis.
-See above for whether there are currently openings for undergraduate research assistants in the lab.

 PROSPECTIVE GRAD